 With rocky peaks reaching nearly 5,000 feet above its floor, the cirque is nearly 900 yards wide and over 3,000 yards long.

-During the warm months, a fair number of meltwater falls spill into the cirque, including the largest, Gavarnie Falls.
+During the warm months, meltwater falls spill into the cirque, including the largest, Gavarnie Falls.

 Carved by the slow process of glacial erosion, the fertile lands of the Cirque du Gavarnie hosts many animals and a wide array of flora, as it is protected on both sides by national parks.